 No. Grease will harden over time in pipes, and eventually cause a blockage with similar results as flushable wipes.
 For more information, please visit our F.O.G. page to learn more about "Fats, Oils, and Grease" in the sewer system.

-To see a complete list of all facilities used by Parks & Recreation Services, visit the "Recreation Map" link on the right side of the page.
+To see a complete list of all facilities used by Parks & Recreation, visit the "Recreation Map" link on the right side of the page.

-A parent may register their child(ren) online and creating a profile to manage their online registrations.
+A parent may register his/her child(ren) online by creating a profile to manage their online registrations.
 Online registrations require credit card payment.
-Or a parent may visit the Mooresville Parks & Recreation Services office, 418 Carpenter Avenue or any center.
-Cash, checks and credit card payments can be taken in our office.
+Or a parent may visit the Mooresville Parks & Recreation Administrative office, 418 Carpenter Avenue or any center.
+Cash, checks and credit card payments may be taken in our office.
 Please Note: Registrations (online or in-office) will only be taken during specified enrollment periods.
 All participants who register during specified enrollment periods will be guaranteed a spot in the league.
 Late registrations will go to a waiting list and will be filled if teams lose players.

-For ages five to eight, a head coach is allowed their own son/daughter and the son / daughter of one or more assistant coach.
+For ages 5-8, a head coach is allowed his/her own son/daughter and the son / daughter of one or more assistant coaches.
 Players have the option to return to their previous team from last season or go back into the draft.
-After coaches sons / daughters are assigned and returning players are assigned, the remaining team will be randomly selected by our computer program to even out each team.
-For ages nine and up, a head coach is allowed their own son / daughter and the son/daughter or one assistant coach.
-After those selections, a draft process will be used to select half of each coach's team (this number may vary from sport to sport).
-Coaches will draw numbers from a hat and draft in that order.
+After coaches' sons/daughters are assigned and returning players are assigned, the remaining team members will be randomly selected by our computer program to even out each team.
+For ages nine and up, a head coach is allowed his/her own son/daughter and the son/daughter of one assistant coach.
+After those selections are made, a lottery-style draft process will be used to select half of each coach's team (this number may vary from sport to sport).
+Coaches will take turns drawing numbers from a hat and will draft in that order.
 Once half of each team has been selected by this process, the remaining team members will be assigned randomly by our computer program.

 No. The draft process listed above gives coaches freedom to select more players than in the past.
-It is best to contact the coach and ask them to select your child as one of their picks.
-Please understand there is no guarantee that your child will land on a certain team.
+It is best to contact the coach and ask him/her to select your child as one of his/her picks.
+Please understand there is no guarantee that your child will be on a certain team.

 Yes, but there are some limits.
 A player is not allowed to skip an entire age group.
 Only players in their last year of a division may move up early to the next.
 (For example, a 10 year old may move up early to the 11-12 division.)
 If a player moves up early, he/she must do so when initially registered and not mid-season.
 Once a player decides to move up early, he or she is not allowed to move back down mid-season.